ElenaCoder/metropolia-ai-project/README.md

  The app is deployed on Render's free tier.
 You can access the live demo here: [English-to-Finnish Translator Web App](https://metropolia-ai-project.onrender.com/)

-**Note:**
+❗❗ **Note:** ❗❗
-The app is deployed on Render's free tier for demonstration purposes, which has some limitations.
-The server may need to wake up if it's inactive.
-If you see a **502 error**, this is normal—please wait for about **1 minute** and **refresh** the page to try again.
+The app is deployed on **Render's free tier** for demonstration purposes, which comes with some limitations.
+If the server is inactive, it needs time to wake up before the site starts working.
+When you visit [English-to-Finnish Translator Web App](https://metropolia-ai-project.onrender.com/), please wait approximately **1-2 minutes** for the server to wake up.

  </details>